 Read our full overview of Oliver Wyman here.

 Number of offices: 50

 Number of employees: 2,400

-Roland Berger, unlike all the other firms listed above, is a European firm which is headquartered in Munich.
-Their international reach spans 36 countries and over 50 offices.
-They advise clients on a wide range of issues such as strategy development and performance improvement.
+Roland Berger, is unlike all the firms we have listed so far, in that it is a European firm, headquartered in Munich, Germany.
+Their international reach spans 36 countries, served by over 50 offices.
+Roland Berger advises clients on a wide range of issues, including strategy development and performance improvement.

 Revenue: $500 Million

 Number of employees: 3,000

 L.E.K. is a highly competitive management consulting firm, headquartered across London and Boston.
 Founded in 1983 by three partners formerly of Bain, L.E.K.'s main areas of focus are corporate strategy, mergers and acquisitions, and operations.
 L.E.K. is a particularly desirable employer, sitting at the top of many MBA students' wish lists.

 10 A.T.
 Kearney